Bringing Diversity & Inclusivity Into Employee Benefits

 The language around gender and sexual orientation has evolved in recent years to include gender neutrality and non-binary language.
 Traditionally, Insurers would capture information on an individual’s sex (that is, the one given at birth) rather than gender, which is much more about how a person self-identifies.

 As the language around gender and sexual orientation changes, so too must Insurers: booklet wording, contracts, application and enrollment forms, and more.
-That’s why, as of June 2020, we made important mprovements to honour our commitment to helping all working Canadians.
+That’s why, as of June 2020, we made important improvements to honour our commitment to helping all working Canadians.

 We’re happy to announce that all Canadians enrolling in their employee benefits plan will now have an ‘Undisclosed’ option for gender on their BBD forms.